isabelstoddart/BarTrackApp/README.md

 From the rating menu, the user can rate the bar on Popularity, Crowdedness, Strictness, Current Wait Time, and Average Wait Time.

-The user can submit a rating of crowdedness and popularity on a scale of 1 to 10.
+The user can submit a rating of crowdedness, popularity, and strictness on a scale of 1 to 10.

 ![](BarTrackCrowdedness.png)

-The user can submit any wait time in minutes.
+The user can submit current wait time and average wait time in minutes.

 ![](BarTrackWaitTime.png)